creativecommons/legaldb/CONTRIBUTING.md

 ## How to Contribute

-Please follow the processes in our general [Contributing Code][contributing] guidelines on the Creative Common Open Source website.
+Please read the processes in our general [Contributing Code][contributing] guidelines on the Creative Common Open Source website.
+It contains some general instructions that should be followed when contributing to any of the Creative Commons open-source repositories.

 [contributing]:https://creativecommons.github.io/contributing-code/